 While the teeth and stomach drive mechanical digestion, enzymes break down nutrients in a process called chemical digestion.
 These enzymes work at different pH levels.

 After being in the stomach, food makes its way to the small intestine where food molecules get into the blood through the wall of the intestine.
 This is called absorption.
+Enzymes work best in alkaline conditions, so bile is produced by the liver, stored in the gallbladder and then released into the small intestine to help to emulsify fats and help the lipases to work more effectively.

 As we've seen, enzymes play an important role in the chemical breakdown of food during digestion.
 But what exactly are these molecules and how do they do their job?